 Put simply, it means a very high level of torque.

-Question: Do the products come with batteries and a charger?
+Q: Do the impact wrenches come with batteries and a charger?

 Impact wrenches are an essential part of any toolkit.
 They save a lot of physical effort and are more consistent than manual ratchets.